humancopy/zcrm-php-sdk/README.md

 Exceptions
 ----------
-All unexpected behaviours like faulty API responses, library anomalies are handled by the SDK and are thrown only as a single exception - `ZCRMException`.
+All unexpected behaviours like faulty API responses, library anomalies are handled by the SDK and are thrown only as a single exception - `ZCRM\Exception`.
 Hence, it is enough to catch this exception alone in the client app code.

 Examples:
 ---------
 Sample Request for insert records:
 ---------------------------------
->$zcrmModuleIns = ZCRMModule::getInstance("Invoices");
+>$zcrmModuleIns = ZCRM\Module::getInstance("Invoices");
-$bulkAPIResponse=$zcrmModuleIns->createRecords($recordsArray); // $recordsArray - array of ZCRMRecord instances filled with required data for creation.
+$bulkAPIResponse=$zcrmModuleIns->createRecords($recordsArray); // $recordsArray - array of ZCRM\Record instances filled with required data for creation.
 $entityResponses = $bulkAPIResponse->getEntityResponses();
 foreach($entityResponses as $entityResponse)
 {